-The DHS will be required to establish a comprehensive Statewide mobile behavioral health crisis response system that: 1) is capable of providing behavioral health crisis response services throughout the State 24 hours per day, seven days per week; 2) responds to behavioral health crisis dispatch requests using mobile crisis response teams and other appropriate resources and services; 3) provides behavioral health crisis stabilization services, including, but not limited to, referrals to appropriate behavioral health services providers for additional care following resolution of the immediate behavioral health crisis; and 4) provides follow-up services for people who contact a crisis response center to ensure continuity of care and provide additional referrals and services as may be appropriate to the person's ongoing treatment needs.
+The bill requires the DHS to establish a comprehensive Statewide mobile behavioral health crisis response system that: 1) is capable of providing behavioral health crisis response services throughout the State 24 hours per day, seven days per week; 2) responds to behavioral health crisis dispatch requests using mobile crisis response teams and other appropriate resources and services; 3) provides behavioral health crisis stabilization services, including, but not limited to, referrals to appropriate behavioral health services providers for additional care following resolution of the immediate behavioral health crisis; and 4) provides follow-up services for people who contact a crisis response center to ensure continuity of care and provide additional referrals and services as may be appropriate to the person's ongoing treatment needs.

-In establishing the Statewide mobile crisis response system, the DHS will be required to hold at least two public hearings, at least one of which is to be conducted virtually via videoconferencing.
+As amended, the bill requires the DHS, in establishing the Statewide mobile crisis response system, to hold at least two public hearings, at least one of which to be conducted virtually via videoconferencing.

-The DHS is to promulgate regulations concerning the requirements for the qualification, training, and experience requirements for crisis hotline center and mobile crisis response team staff; composition requirements for mobile crisis response teams, which, at a minimum, will include one licensed or certified behavioral health professional and one certified peer; and the scope of practice, operational protocols, and vehicle and equipment requirements for mobile crisis response teams, which requirements may provide for the establishment of crisis response teams capable of providing specialized responses to behavioral health crises involving particular types of mental health conditions.
+Under the bill, the DHS is to promulgate regulations concerning the requirements for the qualification, training, and experience requirements for crisis hotline center and mobile crisis response team staff; composition requirements for mobile crisis response teams, which, at a minimum, will include one licensed or certified behavioral health professional and one certified peer; and the scope of practice, operational protocols, and vehicle and equipment requirements for mobile crisis response teams, which requirements may provide for the establishment of crisis response teams capable of providing specialized responses to behavioral health crises involving particular types of mental health conditions.

-Mobile crisis response teams are to be community based and may incorporate the use of: emergency medical technicians and other health care providers, to the extent a medical response is needed; law enforcement personnel, to the extent that the crisis cannot be resolved without the presence of law enforcement, provided that, whenever possible, the response should be limited to law enforcement personnel who have completed training in behavioral health crisis response; and other professionals as may be necessary and appropriate to provide a comprehensive response to a behavioral health crisis.
-Crisis response teams will be permitted to provide crisis intervention services via telephone, video chat, or other appropriate communications media, if the use of these media are necessary to provide a needed service in response to a particular behavioral health crisis, and the use of the media is consistent with the needs of the person experiencing the behavioral health crisis.
+Under the bill, mobile crisis response teams are to be community based and may incorporate the use of: emergency medical technicians and other health care providers, to the extent a medical response is needed; law enforcement personnel, to the extent that the crisis cannot be resolved without the presence of law enforcement, provided that, whenever possible, the response should be limited to law enforcement personnel who have completed training in behavioral health crisis response; and other professionals as may be necessary and appropriate to provide a comprehensive response to a behavioral health crisis.
+Crisis response teams will be permitted to provide crisis intervention chat, or via telephone, video other appropriate communications media, if the use of these media are necessary to provide a needed service in response to a particular behavioral health crisis, and the use of the media is consistent with the needs of the person experiencing the behavioral health crisis.

-As amended, the substitute bill requires contracted crisis hotline centers and mobile crisis response teams to submit monthly reports to the DHS outlining the volume and nature of the entity's behavioral health crisis response activities over the preceding month.
+As amended, the bill requires contracted crisis hotline centers and mobile crisis response teams to submit monthly reports to the DHS outlining the volume and nature of the entity's behavioral health crisis response activities over the preceding month.
 The DHS will use these data to evaluate the Statewide behavioral health crisis system of care and to submit annual reports to the Governor and the Legislature providing an overview of services provided, including the operating costs of the Statewide behavioral health crisis system of care, along with the DHS' findings and recommendations with regard to the Statewide behavioral health crisis system of care.

-As amended, the substitute bill requires the commissioner, in consultation with the State Treasurer, the Director of the Division of Taxation in the Department of the Treasury, the Assistant Commissioner for the Division of Mental Health and Addiction Services in the Department of Human Services, and the Attorney General, to conduct a study concerning the implementation of the 9-8-8 suicide prevention and behavioral health crisis hotline and prepare a report:
+As amended, the bill requires the commissioner, in consultation with the State Treasurer, the Director of the Division of Taxation in the Department of the Treasury, Assistant Commissioner for the Division of Mental Health and Addiction Services in the Department of Human Services, and the Attorney General, to study and prepare a report: